-6. Procurement
+5. Procurement.

-- a.
-After funding is secured or expenditure authority is received from a funding agency, the Authority may begin procurement efforts, select project designers and contractors, and initiate the purchase of vehicles and equipment. - b.
-All contracts will be approved in accordance with the policies of the Board of Trustees.
+After funding is secured, the Authority may begin procurement efforts, select project designers and contractors, and initiate the purchase of vehicles and equipment.

-7. Design/Construction

-a.
-Once design is underway, the Authority is authorized to acquire necessary rights of way, begin project construction, and commence operation after the appropriate activation steps are completed, in accordance with the policies of the Board of Trustees.

-- B. Transit Facilities Projects The planning, construction, and approval of the Authority's Transit Facilities Projects will be developed and approved as part of the Five-Year Capital Plan as defined in Board Policy 2.1 Financial Management. - IV.
-Cross References: Utah Public Transit District Act, Utah Code § 17B-2a-804 and 808.2; Utah Code § 72-1-2, et seq Board Policy 2.1 Financial Management; Board Policy 2.2 Contract Authority, Procurement and Grants.
+- b.
+All contracts will be approved in accordance with the policies of the Board of Trustees. - 6.
+Design/Construction. - a.
+Once design is underway, and appropriate activation steps are completed, the Authority is authorized to acquire necessary rights of way, begin project construction, and commence operation in accordance with the policies of the Board of Trustees. - B. The planning, construction, and approval of the Authority's Transit Facilities Projects will be developed and approved as part of the Five-Year Capital Plan as defined in Board Policy 2.1 Financial Management - IV.
+Cross References: Utah Public Transit District Act, Utah Code § 17B-2a-804 and 801.1; Board Policy 2.1 Financial Management; Board Policy 2.2 Contract Authority, Procurement and Grants.